leiningen/leiningen-sdkman/README.md

 ./package.sh VERSION BUILD_DIR
 ```

-  * `BUILD_DIR needs to be empty`
+  * `BUILD_DIR` cannot exist yet
   * this yields a `zip` file in `BUILD_DIR/out/`

 ## Uploading

-  * Release this zip file in the `leiningen/leiningen-sdkman` repo and jot down the URL
+  * Release this zip file (manually) in the `leiningen/leiningen-sdkman` repo and jot down the URL
+  * attention: the name needs to match the version, e.g. ´.../releases/download/2.9.0-beta1/leiningen-2.9.0-beta1.zip´

 ## Releasing

+To release a candidate version on sdkman:

 ```
 export CONSUMER_KEY=x